OWASP/owasp-mastg/Document/0x05g-Testing-Network-Communication.md

 #### Dynamic Analysis
 When you have the source-code:

-- Run the application in debug mode, then make a breakpoint right where the app will make its first contact with the backend.
+- Run the application in debug mode, then make a breakpoint right where the app will make its first contact with the backend (e.g. do a call to the backend-services/server).
 - Right click at the code that is highlighted and select `Evaluate Expression`
 - Type `Security.getProviders()` and press enter
 - Check the providers and see if you can find `GmsCore_OpenSSL` which should be the new toplisted provider.